 With this actionable and invaluable data, you can immediately reach out to the customers that are ready to upsell or set up automation to nurture the ones that still need a gentle nudge to move to the next step of the customer journey.

-Book a demo with Breadcrumbs today and see how Contact scoring can make your marketing and sales teams work much more effective across the board so you’ll never leave money on the table again.
+Book a demo with Breadcrumbs today and see how Contact scoring can make your marketing and sales teams work much more effectively across the board so you’ll never leave money on the table again.

 4. LeadsBridge’s Custom Solutions for Enterprise

 LeadsBridge is an automation tool that allows you to set up a chain of events.
-If someone converts on your lead ad, for example, you can set up an integration so it automatically is synced to your CRM and added to a custom audience all at once.
+If someone converts on your lead ad, for example, you can set up an integration so it is automatically synced to your CRM and added to a custom audience all at once.

 They have an enormous library of integrations… but for their Custom plan, they’ll actually create a custom solution just for your business.